-- If a student in a term based program is absent for eight (8) consecutive days in any class for that term prior to the sixth (6th) week of that term, the student will be withdrawn and receive a "W" as a letter grade.
-No credit value or grade points will be awarded. - If a student in a term based program is absent for eight (8) consecutive days in any class for that term after the sixth (6th) week of that term, the student will fail the class and receive an "F" as a letter grade.
+- If a student in a non-hybrid (IDL) term based program is absent for eight (8) consecutive days in any class for that term prior to the sixth (6th) week of that term, the student will be withdrawn and receive a "W" as a letter grade.
+No credit value or grade points will be awarded.
+The letter grade of "W" will not affect the students grade point average and will counted toward the attempted credits and the "Maximum Timeframe to Complete" for the program (within 150% of the standard length of the program). - If a student in a term based program is absent for eight (8) consecutive days in any class for that term during or after the sixth (6th) week of that term, the student will fail the class and receive an "F" as a letter grade.
 The letter grade "F" will affect the students grade point average and will be counted toward the attempted credits and the "Maximum Time to Complete" for the program (within 150% of the standard length of the program).